History of the foreign relations of the United Kingdom: William III: 1689–1702

 England and France were at war almost continuously until 1713, with a short interlude 1697–1701 made possible by the Treaty of Ryswick.
 The combined English and Dutch fleets could overpower France in a far-flung naval war, but France still had superiority on land.
-William wanted to neutralize that advantage by allying with Leopold I, the Habsburg Holy Roman Emperor (1658–1705), who was based in Vienna, Austria.
-Leopold, however, Was tied down in war with the Ottoman Empire on his eastern frontiers; William worked to achieve a negotiated settlement between the Ottomans and the Empire.
+William wanted to neutralize that advantage by allying with Leopold I, the Habsburg Holy Roman Emperor (1658–1705), who was based in Vienna.
+Leopold, however, was tied down in war with the Ottoman Empire on his eastern frontiers; William worked to achieve a negotiated settlement between the Ottomans and the Empire.
 William displayed in imaginative Europe-wide strategy, but Louis always managed to come up with a counter play.

 William was usually supported by the English leadership, which saw France as its greatest enemy.
 But eventually the expenses, and war weariness, caused second thoughts.
 At first, Parliament voted him the funds for his expensive wars, and for his subsidies to smaller allies.
 Private investors created the Bank of England in 1694; it provided a sound system that made financing wars much easier by encouraging bankers to loan money.

 In the long-running Nine Years' War (1688–97) his main strategy was to form a military alliance of England, the Netherlands, the Holy Roman Empire, Spain, and some smaller states, to attack France at sea, and from land in different directions, while defending the Netherlands.
 Louis XIV tried to undermine this strategy by refusing to recognize William as king of England, and by giving diplomatic, military and financial support to a series of pretenders to the English throne, all based in France.
 William focused most of his attention on foreign policy and foreign wars, spending a great deal of time in the Netherlands (where he continued to hold the dominant political office).
 His closest foreign-policy advisers were Dutch, most notably William Bentinck, 1st Earl of Portland; they shared little information with their English counterparts.
 The net result was that the Netherlands remained independent, and France never took control of the Spanish Netherlands.
 The wars were very expensive to both sides but inconclusive.
 William died just as the continuation war, the War of the Spanish Succession, (1702–1714), was beginning.
 It was fought out during the reign of Queen Anne, and ended in a draw.